-In 1975, the New Jersey Supreme Court ruled in favor of the plaintiffs in the case of Southern Burlington NAACP v.
+- In 1975, the New Jersey Supreme Court ruled in favor of the plaintiffs in the case of Southern Burlington NAACP v.
 Mount Laurel Township.
 This decision, known as Mount Laurel I, outlawed exclusionary zoning and required all New Jersey municipalities to provide their "fair share" of their region's affordable housing.
-This landmark civil rights case established one of the strongest frameworks in the country to prevent and address residential segregation.

-In 1983, the New Jersey Supreme Court upheld its initial Mount Laurel I decision.
+This landmark civil rights case established one of the strongest frameworks in the country to prevent and address residential segregation. - In 1983, the New Jersey Supreme Court upheld its initial Mount Laurel I decision.
 This second ruling created new avenues to ensure compliance with the Mount Laurel Doctrine, including the builder's remedy.
-Mount Laurel II also invited the legislature to draft legislation to implement the Doctrine.

-The New Jersey Legislature passed the Fair Housing Act (FHA) in 1985 to implement the Mount Laurel Doctrine.
+Mount Laurel II also invited the legislature to draft legislation to implement the Doctrine. - The New Jersey Legislature passed the Fair Housing Act (FHA) in 1985 to implement the Mount Laurel Doctrine.
 The FHA established the Council on Affordable Housing (COAH) and an administrative process for towns to submit affordable housing plans to COAH.
-COAH became responsible for the oversight and compliance of the Mount Laurel Doctrine.

-In 2008, after decades of work by FSHC and coalition partners, the Fair Housing Act was amended to eliminate Regional Contribution Agreements (RCA's).
+COAH became responsible for the oversight and compliance of the Mount Laurel Doctrine. - In 2008, after decades of work by FSHC and coalition partners, the Fair Housing Act was amended to eliminate Regional Contribution Agreements (RCA's).
 RCA's permitted wealthier towns to pay poorer towns to satisfy their affordable housing obligations, thereby undermining the Mount Laurel Doctrine.
-The 2008 amendments also expanded the definition of affordable housing to include the third category of very low-income housing.

-In 2015, after fifteen years of nonenforcement of the Mount Laurel Doctrine by COAH, the New Jersey Supreme Court held in Mount Laurel IV that the judicial system would be responsible for municipal compliance with the Mount Laurel Doctrine.
-Since 2015, as the legal entity designated to represent the interests of the public by the New Jersey Supreme Court, Fair Share Housing Center has entered into affordable housing settlement agreements with more than 340 municipalities throughout the state.

-In 2017, the New Jersey Supreme Court held that the third round of affordable housing obligations should include the 15 year gap period when COAH did not enforce the Doctrine.
-This decision ensured that municipalities would be held accountable for their failure to meet their towns' needs for affordable housing while COAH was a defunct state agency

-In 2022, for the first time, the New Jersey Fiscal Year 2023 Budget included a line item of \$305M specifically dedicated to the development of already approved affordable housing projects in Mount Laurel settlement agreements.
+The 2008 amendments also expanded the definition of affordable housing to include the third category of very low-income housing. - 2015 In 2015, after fifteen years of nonenforcement of the Mount Laurel Doctrine by COAH, the New Jersey Supreme Court held in Mount Laurel IV that the judicial system would be responsible for municipal compliance with the Mount Laurel Doctrine.
+Since 2015, as the legal entity designated to represent the interests of the public by the New Jersey Supreme Court, Fair Share Housing Center has entered into affordable housing settlement agreements with more than 340 municipalities throughout the state. - 2017 In 2017, the New Jersey Supreme Court held that the third round of affordable housing obligations should include the 15 year gap period when COAH did not enforce the Doctrine.
+This decision ensured that municipalities would be held accountable for their failure to meet their towns' needs for affordable housing while COAH was a defunct state agency. - In 2022, for the first time, the New Jersey Fiscal Year 2023 Budget included a line item of \$305M specifically dedicated to the development of already approved affordable housing projects in Mount Laurel settlement agreements.
 This significant victory, secured through FSHC's advocacy, will accelerate affordable housing development across the state.
-An anticipated 3,300 affordable homes will be built with this funding.
+An anticipated 3,300 affordable homes will be built with this funding. - In 2024, a new law was enacted that amended the Fair Housing Act to protect and expand the Mount Laurel Doctrine.
+The law eliminated COAH, maintained the ban on Regional Contribution Agreements, and streamlined the affordable housing development process for everyone involved by codifying the methodology used to determine affordable housing obligations.